Continuing to Read Collections

 Library Card Holder options and circulation

-Anyone with a library card can check out materials from our library.
+Anyone with a library card can check out materials from the library.
 For a youth to obtain a library card, a parent must bring them into the library and sign for the card.
-The Irving Public Library’s policy has long been that the library does not operate “in loco parentis,” that is we do not employ restrictions and controls that are a parent’s prerogative.
+The Irving Public Library’s policy has long been that the library does not operate “in loco parentis,” that is, staff do not employ restrictions and controls that are a parent’s prerogative.
 Options for parents who would like to be involved in decisions as to what their child reads:

 - Allow the youth to have their own card and insert the parent email in the registration form so that checked out items can be viewed by the parent.

 - Allow the youth to have their own card and record the youth’s account number and PIN to check the youth’s library account.

 - Only obtain one card and use this for the family.